John-Nik/portfolio/README.md

 <li>minified the js scripts, and added a "debug" folder which contains their unminified versions</li>
 <li>Added a fancy typing effect to the my title on page load</li>
 </ul>

+**0.5.17:** Fixed a bug where laptops with touchscreens weren't being detected as touch screen enabled devices